-Tartan Datascapes is a biweekly blog featuring snapshots of the data landscape across the entire Carnegie Mellon University campus, from researchers in the College of Fine Arts to the School of Computer Science.
-Each snapshot will feature an individual researcher or research team and highlight how their work contributes to the broader datascapes of CMU.
-Researchers from across the spectrum of domains are doing amazing work with data at our institution, and Tartan Datascapes is a great place to read about this work!
+Tartan Datascapes is a blog featuring snapshots of the data landscape across the entire Carnegie Mellon University campus, including students, staff, and faculty from the College of Fine Arts to the School of Computer Science.
+Each installment of Tartan Datascapes features an individual researcher or research team, highlighting how their work contributes to the broader datascapes of CMU, as well as special features on tools and educational opportunities at CMU Libraries to support research data management.
+Our students, staff, and faculty from across the spectrum of domains are doing amazing work with data at our institution, and Tartan Datascapes is a great place to read about this work!

 Featured with each blog are quick tips for managing your data through research data management (RDM) techniques, and information on how the University Libraries can assist you with your myriad data needs through workshops, outreach, and consultations!

-For more information about Tartan Datascapes or to request a feature of your research, please contact Hannah Gunderman, Research Data Management Consultant, at email@example.com
+For more information about Tartan Datascapes or to request a feature of your research, teaching, or coursework, please contact Dr. Hannah Gunderman, Research Data Management Consultant, at email@example.com

 Hey, folks!
 For fans of the Animal Crossing games, tomorrow is an exciting, momentus day.
 On March 20th, 2020, Animal Crossing: New Horizons was released and gained millions of players across the world during its first year.
 During that time, I have not only played it in my personal life but I’ve also used it in my work at CMU Libraries to help bring a fun, lighthearted element to teaching data concepts.

 We’ve reached February, which means that it is again time for Love Data Week!
 Happening entirely virtual from February 8th - 12th, we’re offering a host of awesome data-themed activities during Love Data Week to help you learn how to care for your research data and develop enthusiasm for all things data!